gregormey/gregormey.github.io/source/_drafts/outsourcing-product-development.md

 - *Core Domain*
 The core domain is the part of the domain most closely associated with the strategy of the company.

 It is not a big deal to outsource issues in a generic domain.
-It is a common practise to use third party software for topics like payrolle or accounting.
-[Datev](https://www.datev.com) is one widlespread example.
+It is a common practise to use third party software for topics like payroll or accounting.
+[Datev](https://www.datev.com) is one widespread example.
 While outsourcing in a core domain is not advisable, it can make sense in a supporting domain.
-Here a comapany should consider, if it is worth to take a risk to get one or more of the following advantages from a external partner:
+Here a company should consider, if it is worth to take a risk to get one or more of the following advantages from a external partner:

 - Availability
 - Additional competences
 - Reduced entrepreneurial risk, because permanently hiring of new employees is not required

 ## Keep control
-As alraedy mentioned the risk of outsourcing is about the loss of control.
+As already mentioned the risk of outsourcing is about the loss of control.
 Agile product management offers several methods to reduce the loss of control.
 That means it is important that an external partner is willing to establish an agile process with you.
 Of course this usually means that you shift some risk to the partners side.
 In the end it is about divide the risk as fair as possible.

 Boris Gloger describes in his book ["Der agile Festpreis"](https://www.amazon.de/agile-Festpreis-Leitfaden-erfolgreiche-Projekt-Verträge/dp/3446432264) how to set up an agile contract with an external partner.
 In my opinion, it does not matter if you choose this or a less official way, the important points are as follow:

-- An iterative process includind regular reviews (e.g. Scrum).
+- An iterative process including regular reviews (e.g. Scrum).
 - After every iteration the customer has the opportunity to stop the project or to give the job for the next iteration instead of just paying for time and material.
 - The whole process has to aim for delivering something valuable at the end of every iteration, which is usually working software.
-- There is the possibility to adjust the requirements at least after every iteration to benefit from the learnings during the work.
+- There is the possibility to adjust the requirements at least after every iteration to benefit from the learned during the work.
 - The partner commits to reach a goal with you and not to just implement requirements.
 - Direct communication is always possible.
 - The sprint length is negotiable.
 Faster feedback vs. the possibility to deliver working software.

 ## How to choose an external partner
 It is literally impossible to choose a good external partner just by the price.
 The price is a factor, but i think it should be the last attribute to look at.
-Hence there must be a diffrent way to objectively evaluate a partner.
+Hence there must be a different way to objectively evaluate a partner.
 In one of my last projects we did it with a 	value benefit analysis.

 ### Value benefit analysis
-In the first step we had to find criterias were we could benefit from a external partner or which are required to lower the risk for us beside the price.
+In the first step we had to find criteria were we could benefit from a external partner or which are required to lower the risk for us beside the price.
 In our case it were the following:

 - Availability
 - Competence